Swanand01/disecto-assignment/README.md

   GET /generate-invoice/{order_id}
 ```

-To generate an invoice, visit the above path.
+To generate an invoice, visit the above path in a browser.
 ## Live

 The web application is deployed [here](https://disecto-backend-assignment.herokuapp.com/).